 If you’re ready to get started with work management, try Asana.
 Asana is a work management tool designed to maximize visibility and minimize work about work—so you can focus on productive, high-impact work.

 The most productive teams are those that share clarity and visibility.
 That way, you're not being productive in a vacuum—rather, you’re collaborating and connecting to get your best work done in the shortest amount of time possible.
-The most productive teams are those that manage to reduce work about work—the non-productive tasks that get in the way of high impact work.
+Those that manage to reduce work about work—the non-productive tasks that get in the way of high impact work—are also the most productive.